 The Amaryl dosage your doctor prescribes will depend on several factors.
 These include:

 - the severity of the condition you’re taking Amaryl to treat

 If you have kidney problems, your doctor may prescribe you a lower starting dosage.
 They may also adjust your Amaryl dosage throughout treatment.

-If you’re an older adult (ages 65 years and older), your doctor may begin your treatment with a lower Amaryl dosage.
+If you’re an adult age 65 years or older, your doctor may begin your treatment with a lower Amaryl dosage.
 They may also be more careful about increasing your dose over time.
-This is because older adults may have an increased risk of developing hypoglycemia (low blood sugar)† from Amaryl treatment.
+This is because older adults may have an increased risk of developing hypoglycemia (low blood sugar) from Amaryl treatment.